 Through this process, I have been fascinated to learn that many screening tools focus more on short-term results and technical movement (that is the biases of “Mr. Market”) than fundamentals.

 As far as my personal preferences, I definitely favor companies that are conservatively financed.
-I tend to like ones that are large and prominent though I haven't consciously added those criteria to my stock-selection list.
-However, when I've chosen within established guidelines, I've been more apt to choose wisely.
-So, to Graham's point, a disciplined investor first determines criteria and then find selections that match these criteria.
+In addition, I tend to like ones that are large and prominent.
+What I’ve noticed is that requiring myself to buy stocks that meet specific criteria has yielded much better results than choosing a company based on enthusiasm or perceived potential for growth.
+That is, when I’ve chosen within established guidelines, I’ve been more apt to choose wisely.
+So, to Graham’s point, a disciplined investor first determines criteria and then find selections that match these criteria.

 Disclosure: I’m long on GOOGL.

 Do you like large, prominent, and conservatively financed companies?
 What criteria do you use when making stock buying decisions?